Yellow Leaves on Impatiens – How to Fix

 • Copper Fungicide effective in the control and prevention of a wide range of plant diseases.
 Listed common garden diseases include blight, black spot, powdery mildew peach leaf curl and more.

-Impatiens Leaves Turn Yellow due to Light
+Impatiens Leaves Turn Yellow Due to Excess Light

 impatiens yellow leaves potted